 Improved radiation therapy.
 Conformal radiation therapy is a way to give high doses of radiation directly to a tumor and not healthy tissue.
 This technique creates detailed, three-dimensional maps of the brain and tumor so doctors know exactly where to deliver the radiation therapy.
 In addition, drugs designed to enhance the effectiveness of radiation therapy or to slow or stop tumor growth are also being studied.

 Molecular features.
 Other research is focused on evaluating the abnormal molecular features of brain stem glioma cells to better diagnosis and categorize these tumors.
-These studies may help doctors find out how a CNS tumor starts and grows and how to best treat it.
+These features are found by examining the tumor after a biopsy and may eventually help doctors find treatments that target the tumor based on the specific molecular features.

 Immunotherapy.
-Immunotherapy (also called biologic therapy) is designed to boost the body's natural defenses to fight the cancer.
+Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
-Learn more about immunotherapy .
+For brain stem glioma, doctors are researching vaccines that may treat the tumor.
+Learn more about immunotherapy and cancer vaccines .

 New ways to give chemotherapy.
 The blood-brain barrier, which normally serves to protect the brain and spinal cord from damaging chemicals, also keeps out many types of chemotherapy.
-New methods of delivering chemotherapy through the blood-brain barrier and directly to the tumor are being studied for brain stem glioma.
+New methods of giving chemotherapy called convection enhanced delivery are also being studied.
+This method uses a narrow tube called a catheter that is placed into the brain so chemotherapy can be directed at the tumor.

 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current brain stem glioma treatments in order to improve patients’ comfort and quality of life.